Jcbnunez/uvm-popgen/Recitations/recitation8.md

 # Recitation 8: Genetic drift and effective population size

 Genetic drift is the random change in allele frequencies in a population due to chance, especially in small populations, leading to reduced genetic variation over time.
 Effective population size ($N_{e}$​) measures the number of individuals contributing to the gene pool, often smaller than the actual population size ($N$) due to factors like unequal sex ratios or reproductive variation.
-Both these concepts are related to each other as smaller Ne intensifies genetic drift, increasing the loss of genetic variation and the risk of inbreeding.
+Both these concepts are related to each other as smaller $N_{e}$ intensifies genetic drift, increasing the loss of genetic variation and the risk of inbreeding.

 In this recitation, we will explore the dynamics of drift (from lecture 20) and $N_{e}$ (from lecture 21), **while also expanding our previously worked example** of *seasonal evolution*.